rukhov/screen-capturer/README.md

-This is an evaluation project for undisclosed organization.
+This is an evaluation project.

 - build:
 Open app project screen-capturer.pro in QtCreator and build.